dbieber/davidbieber.com/hugo/content/snippets/2021-07-29-note-taking-flow.md

 It also removes the status overlay, so you can interact with the page more easily.

 ## The keyboard shortcuts currently are:
-- [enter]: saves the current selection as a note to Roam
+- `enter`: saves the current selection as a note to Roam
-- q, !, @, *, >: saves the current selection as a note to Roam tagged as a {question, "Wow", Share, key idea, or block quote} (I don't really use these)
+- `q, !, @, *, >`: saves the current selection as a note to Roam tagged as a {question, "Wow", Share, key idea, or block quote} (I don't really use these)
-- p: saves the paragraph containing the selection to Roam, with the selection highlighted
+- `p`: saves the paragraph containing the selection to Roam, with the selection highlighted
-- s: Asks for an element in browserflow.
+- `s`: Asks for an element in browserflow.
 Saves a screenshot of the element to Roam.
 Doesn't work. (hmm... why not?)
-- h: saves the sentence containing the selection to Roam, with the selection highlighted
+- `h`: saves the sentence containing the selection to Roam, with the selection highlighted
-- c: saves the sentence containing the selection to Roam as a "cloze" (fill-in-the-blank) task for spaced repetition, with the selection as the fill-in-the-blank
+- `c`: saves the sentence containing the selection to Roam as a "cloze" (fill-in-the-blank) task for spaced repetition, with the selection as the fill-in-the-blank
-- b: (big cloze) saves the paragraph containing the selection to Roam as a "cloze" (fill-in-the-blank) task for spaced repetition, with the selection as the fill-in-the-blank
+- `b`: (big cloze) saves the paragraph containing the selection to Roam as a "cloze" (fill-in-the-blank) task for spaced repetition, with the selection as the fill-in-the-blank
-- .: quit (I use this to reenable keyboard shortcuts for tab switching)
+- `.`: quit (I use this to reenable keyboard shortcuts for tab switching)

 ## Some feature requests / debug things
 - Would be nice to keep some status indicator, just in the corner or page title instead of blocking the full page.